irsbugs/cmrt/CiviCRM Upgrading.md

-### WordPress / CiviCRM web hosting on other systems.
+### WordPress / CiviCRM Simulation Web-site.

 When WordPress / CiviCRM are hosted by Ventraip from the *cmrailtr* account.
-In this account, all fiels, including the WordPress/CiviCRM files have an Owner = *cmrailtr* and Group = *cmrailtr.
+In this account, all files, including the WordPress/CiviCRM files have a Owner of *cmrailtr* and the Group of *cmrailtr*.

-If a CMRT simulation web-site is created then you are likely to have an *admim* account which will make *admin* the name for both the User and Group of files it creates.
-However, Apache2 web-server application will default to expecting the WordPress/CiviCRM files to have an owner and group of *www-data*.
+If a CMRT simulation web-site is created on, say, a Ubuntu Linux system, it is likely to have an *admim* account which will make *admin* the name for both the Owner and Group of files it creates.
+However, Apache2 web-server application will default to expecting the WordPress/CiviCRM files to have an Owner and Group of *www-data*.
+This can result in *permission errors* when using the account to performs backups and upgrades, etc.

 Apache2 is the generator of the *www-data* User and Group naming convention.
 This is performed by defining the environmental variables in the file `/etc/apache2/envvars`:
 ```